Waitress (2007 film)

-Waitress is a 2007 American comedy-drama film written and directed by Adrienne Shelly, starring Keri Russell as a young woman trapped in a small town and an abusive marriage, who faces an unwanted pregnancy while working as a waitress.
-The film debuted at the 2007 Sundance Film Festival and went into limited theatrical release in the US on May 2, 2007.
-It is the basis for the Tony-nominated musical Waitress.
-Shelly's supporting role is her final film appearance before her death.
+Waitress is a 2007 American comedy drama film written and directed by Adrienne Shelly, starring Keri Russell as a young woman trapped in a small town and an abusive marriage, who faces an unwanted pregnancy while working as a waitress.

+The film premiered at the 2007 Sundance Film Festival, where it was accepted before Shelly's 2006 murder.
+Waitress received a limited theatrical release in the United States on May 2, 2007, by Fox Searchlight Pictures.
+Shelly's supporting role is her final film appearance.

+In 2015, Waitress was adapted into a Tony-nominated musical of the same name.

 Plot

-Jenna Hunterson is a waitress living in the American South, trapped in an unhappy marriage with her controlling and abusive husband, Earl.
-She works in Joe's Pie Diner, where her job includes creating inventive pies with unusual titles inspired by her life, such as the "Bad Baby Pie" she invents after her unintended pregnancy is confirmed.
-Jenna longs to run away from her dismal marriage and is slowly accumulating money to do so.
-She pins her hopes for escape on a pie contest in a nearby town, which offers a $25,000 grand prize, but her husband won't let her go.

-Jenna's only friends are her co-workers, Becky and Dawn, and Joe, the curmudgeonly owner of the diner and several other local businesses, who is a regular customer of Jenna's at the diner and encourages her to begin a new life elsewhere.
+Waitress Jenna Hunterson lives in the American South, trapped in an unhappy marriage with her controlling and abusive husband, Earl.
+She works in Joe's Pie Diner, where her job includes creating inventive pies with titles inspired by her life, such as the "Bad Baby Pie" she invents after her unintended pregnancy is confirmed.
+Jenna longs to run away from her marriage and is slowly accumulating money to do so.
+She pins her hopes for escape on a pie contest in a nearby town, which offers a $25,000 grand prize.
+However, her husband will not let her go.
+Jenna's only friends are co-workers Becky and Dawn, and Joe, the owner of the diner and other businesses, who is a regular customer of Jenna's.

 Jenna's life changes after she meets her new obstetrician, Jim Pomatter.
-He has moved to the small town to accommodate his wife, who is completing her residency at the local hospital, and is filling in for the woman who has been Jenna's doctor since childhood.
+He has moved to that town to accommodate his wife, who is completing her residency at the local hospital, and is filling in for the woman who has been Jenna's doctor since childhood.
 The two are attracted to each other, and over the course of several prenatal appointments the attraction grows.
-After Dr. Pomatter invites her into the office under a quickly exposed pretext, she impulsively initiates a passionate affair.
+The two eventually initiate an affair.

 Prompted by her co-workers' gift of a baby journal, Jenna begins to keep a diary, ostensibly as letters to her unborn child, revealing her inner thoughts and plans.

 Upon learning she is pregnant, Earl demands Jenna promise never to love the baby more than him.
-Jenna also bonds unexpectedly with her gruff bossy manager, Cal the cook, when she fearfully informs him of her pregnancy, only to discover he already knows and always planned to keep her employed.
+Jenna also bonds with her manager, Cal the cook, when she fearfully informs him of her pregnancy, only to discover he already knows and always planned to keep her employed.

 At Dawn's wedding at the diner, Earl interrupts the celebration and demands Jenna leave at once.
-Earl drives Jenna home and confronts her, having found Jenna's multiple stashes of cash throughout the house.
-Reluctantly, Jenna tells Earl that the money was for the baby, which forces her to spend the money to conceal the true purpose of the funds.
-In despair, she flees to Dr. Pomatter, who provides much-needed comfort; as they fantasize about running away together, Jenna's water breaks.
+Earl drives Jenna home and confronts her, having found Jenna's stashes of cash throughout the house.
+Reluctantly, Jenna says that the money was for the baby, which forces her to spend it to conceal its true purpose.
+Distraught, she flees to Dr. Pomatter.
+As they fantasize about running away together, Jenna's water breaks.